Mahi-mahi fishing

 Mahi-mahi are swift and acrobatic game fish with striking colours.
-These colours darken when the fish dies (see illustrations) The current IGFA all tackle record is 39.91 kilograms (88lb), caught in 1998 in Exuma, Bahamas by Dawson Strawbridge of North Augusta, SC.
+These colours darken when the fish dies (see illustrations) The current IGFA all tackle record is 39.91 kilograms (88lb), caught in 1998 in Exuma, Bahamas by Chris Johnson of Lake Mary, Florida.
 Catches average 7 to 13 kg, and any mahi-mahi over 18 kg is exceptional.
 Males are often larger than females.

 Mahi mahi are also known as dorado or dolphin fish.

 Description

 Mahi-mahi are a blue-water, open ocean, highly migratory schooling fish found around the world in tropical and subtropical waters at depths up to 85 m, but more typically near 37 m.
 They feed on forage fish, such as mackerel and squid, and also zooplankton and crustaceans.
 They are particularly adapted to hunting flying fish.

 They spawn in warm ocean currents throughout much of the year, and their young are often found among seaweed.
 They are a relatively short lived species, with a life span of only four or five years.
 Mahi-mahi are among the fastest growing fish, with a minimum population doubling time under 15 months.
 This makes them resilient to fishing pressure.
 However, their current vulnerability is moderate to high.